How Much Does Car Insurance Go Up After an Accident?

 Take a State-Approved Defensive Driving Course

-A defensive driving course costs $25 to $75 and can deliver a 5% to 10% discount in states that allow it.
-Check with your insurer and your state's DMV to confirm eligibility and discount amount.
+A defensive driving course costs $25 to $75 and can earn a 5% to 10% discount in states that allow it.
+In some states, completing one also reduces insurance points, which lowers how much an accident raises your rate.
+Check with your insurer and your state's DMV on whether you qualify and what discount applies.

 4. 4